 The Asset Management Module provides predictive asset maintenance, meaning it can detect:

 Production, process and asset utilisation can be optimised through the use of innovative what-if scenario analysis.
 Further analytics helps to reduce energy consumption and create healthier profit margins.

 Empower your operations, take a look at the Unified Operations Centre for Oil and Gas brochure.

-Every mining operation needs to aim for consistently better efficiency.
+Every mining industry operation needs to aim for consistently better efficiency.
 Out of the 15 leading mining corporations around the world, 10 of them use AVEVA software to manage the lifecycles of their assets while empowering workforces, improving safety and increasing overall productivity.